-I co-run UCL's Minorities and Philosophy Chapter.
+I co-ran UCL's Minorities and Philosophy Chapter throughout my doctoral studies.

 The Harriet and Helen Memorial Lecture